Acne LED Treatments At A Glance

 How safe is Phototherapy?

-Phototherapy is one of the safest methods of acne treatment.
+Acne LED treatments (phototherapy) are one of the safest methods to treat acne.
 Low-level light treatment using either the blue wavelength or red wavelength targets acne- forming bacteria without the use of irritating creams, chemicals or nasty tablets.
 Treatments are painless and easy and over in less than 15 minutes.